thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 {object: ƒ, map: ƒ, entries: ƒ, key: ƒ, sortKeys: ƒ, …}
 ```

+`object`, `map`, and `entries` methods are meant to return a grouped value from a dataset, but in different formats.

+the `key` method _chains_ value accessor functions in the order that you want to group things.

 ## With `d3.group` or `d3.groups`

-On the other hand, `d3.group` initiates the grouping immediately, and returns an `InternMap`, similar to the `map` function of nest.
+On the other hand, `d3.group` initiates the grouping immediately via parameters, and returns an `InternMap`, similar to the `map` function of nest.

 `d3.groups` returns the same, but as an entry array as values instead of a map, similar to `nest.entries`

-This groups everything the same, but immediately returns the result as an InternMap or an entry array.
+These functions require the dataset, and other configurations upfront, whereas `d3.nest` returns an object with extended functionality.

 ```js
 ƒ group(values, ...keys)